frank038/qmfm2/README.md

 Version 2 008 - B

 This is an enhanced and experimental version of qmfm version 1.
-This version support comments and emblems with some limitation: they will be lost after all file operations except renaming within this program; the comments and emblems are stored with the item full path.
+This version support comments and emblems with some limitations: they will be lost after all file operations except renaming within this program; the comments and emblems are stored with the item full path.
 This version support file, not folder, filtering; a combobox store all